 - Is your Mac Pro plugged into a power source?
-If it's plugged into a power strip, is the power strip turned on? - Is the power cord securely plugged into the back of your Mac Pro? - Are the keyboard and display cables connected correctly? - Is the display turned on?
-Are the brightness and contrast of the display adjusted correctly?
-If the display has brightness controls, adjust them. - If you still don't see anything on your screen, restart your Mac Pro.
+If it's plugged into a power strip, is the power strip turned on? - Is the power cord securely plugged into the back of your Mac Pro? - Are the keyboard and display cables connected correctly? - Are the brightness and contrast of the display adjusted correctly?
+If the display has brightness controls, adjust them.
+If the display has a power button, make sure the display is turned on. - If you still don't see anything on your screen, restart your Mac Pro.
 Press and hold the power (ひ) button on your Mac Pro for 5 or 6 seconds, until it turns off.
-Press the power (ひ) button again to restart. - If you see a blinking question mark on the screen or a series of flashes from the status light, see Chapter 4, "Problem, Meet Solution," on page 67.
+Press the power (ひ) button again to restart.

+• If you see a blinking question mark on the screen or a series of flashes from the status light, see Chapter 4, "Problem, Meet Solution," on page 77.